excoffierleonard/sps-gbm/README.md

 3. **Complete Report Generation**:

    - Include risk metrics such as Value at Risk (VaR) and Expected Shortfall (ES) in generated reports.
+   - Create complete Stock analysis report and export it in a pretty pdf.\*\*

 4. **Extend to Other Asset Classes**: